ViniScussel/Create/README.md

 create -rm {number_of_the_task}
 ```
 where the {number_of_the_task} can be found in -la parameter.

 DO NOT CONFUNDE WITH -l PARAMETER.

-to conclude a task is simple
+To conclude a task is simple
 ```terminal
 create -cl {number_of_the_task}
 ```